 Heart of Cautious: An Analysis of Post-Conflict State Building in Rwanda

-Upon her visit to Kigali, Rwanda in the summer of 2012, Sara was surprised to find that the images of the Rwandan people that resonated with her most were not reminders of the genocide but the dedicated efforts of children and young adults who had begun to appreciate Western cosmopolitanism in unique ways.
-This was evidenced in their acquisition of English from a young age, their motivation to pursue technological education, and their love of American pop culture.
-Furthermore, Sara noticed that the ethnic conflict that ravaged the nation not even twenty years ago was completely invisible or at least well hidden today.
-Nonetheless, she found that the atrocities of the genocide and the militarized aftermath were still represented to an extent in the Rwandan culture, whether it was through museum displays, drama exercises, school textbooks, or press releases.
-For her honors thesis, Sara demonstrated how the Rwandan state is seeking to overcome its violent past by establishing “post-ethnic” society that, with the help of Western powers, is becoming integrated into the globalized economy.
-The building of this “pseudo-technocracy”, while effectively shadowing the atrocities of the past, could also potentially place Rwanda in a controversial position because of its highly militarized local environment, continued alliance with Western countries, and secret reliance on conflict minerals in neighboring Congo.
+Upon her visit to Kigali, Rwanda in the summer of 2012, Sara Faradji was surprised to find that the images of the Rwandan people that resonated with her most were not reminders of the genocide, but the dedicated efforts of children and young adults who had begun to appreciate Western cosmopolitanism in unique ways.
+This was evidenced in their acquisition of English from a young age, their motivation to pursue technological education and their love of American pop culture.
+Faradji noticed that the ethnic conflict that ravaged the nation not even twenty years ago was completely invisible or at least well hidden today.
+She found that the atrocities of the genocide and the militarized aftermath were still represented to an extent in the Rwandan culture, whether it was through museum displays, drama exercises, school textbooks or press releases.
+For her honors thesis, Faradji demonstrated how the Rwandan state is seeking to overcome its violent past by establishing a “post-ethnic” society that, with the help of Western powers, is becoming integrated into the globalized economy.
+The building of this “pseudo-technocracy,” while effectively shadowing the atrocities of the past, could also potentially place Rwanda in a controversial position because of its highly militarized local environment, continued alliance with Western countries and secret reliance on conflict minerals in neighboring Congo.

 The House of Tilden: Gay and Lesbian Social Clubs of 1960s Pittsburgh

-The historiography of gay and lesbian subculture, particularly related to “bar culture” poses a particular relationship between the generally organized crime run establishment and the exploited patron, up until the millennial moment of subcultural revolution, taking particular media attention by the close of the 1960s.
-Through fieldwork and archival research, Harrison’s research complicated this narrative pertaining to Pittsburgh’s particular history involving the rise to prominence of a particular gay steward of a series of gay and lesbian social clubs, his relationship to the world of organized crime/casual corruption, and his influence on contemporary GLBT life in Pittsburgh.
+The historiography of gay and lesbian subculture, particularly related to “bar culture,” poses a particular relationship between the generally organized crime run establishment and the exploited patron up until the millennial moment of subcultural revolution, taking particular media attention by the close of the 1960s.
+Through fieldwork and archival research, Harrison Apple's research complicated this narrative pertaining to Pittsburgh’s particular history involving the rise to prominence of a particular gay steward of a series of gay and lesbian social clubs, his relationship to the world of organized crime and casual corruption and his influence on contemporary GLBT life in Pittsburgh.

-Harrison was awarded the Dietrich Humanities Prize at Meeting of the Minds, the undergraduate research symposium.
+Apple was awarded the Dietrich Humanities Prize at Meeting of the Minds, an annual undergraduate research symposium at Carnegie Mellon University.

 Dancing at the Edge: Writing About Performance

 Performance in general, and dance more specifically, significantly affect people on a personal and cultural level.
 By putting one’s self on the edge, or transferring from audience member to participant, one becomes a performer either in a formal or informal capacity.
-This transition into being a performer happens both instantaneously (for example, going from behind stage to onstage) and over a long period of time (as in developing and growing as a performer).
-As both a writer and dancer, Olivia explored this transition, or edge, through creative writing and examined how one writes about the act of performance.
+This transition into being a performer happens both instantaneously, such as going from behind the stage to onstage, and over a long period of time.
+As both a writer and dancer, Olivia London explored this transition, or edge, through creative writing and examined how one writes about the act of performance.
 By seeking out performance experiences, she broadened her understanding of what it is to be a performer and how performing can influence writing or vise versa.
-Through creative non-fiction writing Olivia examined how performance affects the course of her own life on and off the stage.
+Through creative non-fiction writing London examined how performance affects the course of her own life on and off the stage.

-Olivia received the Award for Artistic Excellence at Meeting of the Minds, the undergraduate research symposium.
+London received the Award for Artistic Excellence at Meeting of the Minds, an annual undergraduate research symposium at Carnegie Mellon University.

 Bhutanese Refugees and the Search for Long-Term Solutions: Reflections on Hopes, Disappointments, and Identity

-Julia’s interest in refugee issues began during her first year at Carnegie Mellon when she joined FORGE, a student organization that empowers and enriches the lives of refugees in the Pittsburgh community, while also spreading awareness about global refugee issues.
-She began volunteering for the Refugee Services department of Jewish Family and Children’s Services (where she still volunteers today), helping two Bhutanese families develop the skills they needed to build better lives.
-Julia’s work with refugees continued throughout her four years, leading her to develop a capstone project on the experience of Bhutanese refugees in which she drew on interviews with contacts from the internship and volunteer work she had done for Jewish Family and Children’s Services.
-After graduating from CMU, these experiences and her passion for improving the lives of refugees led Julia to join Compass AmeriCorps, a program that provides wrap-around social services support and literacy instruction for refugees and immigrants in Pittsburgh.
+Julia Hanby's interest in refugee issues began during her first year at Carnegie Mellon when she joined FORGE, a student organization that empowers and enriches the lives of refugees in the Pittsburgh community, while also spreading awareness about global refugee issues.
+She began volunteering for the Refugee Services department of Jewish Family and Children’s Services by helping two Bhutanese families develop the skills they needed to build better lives.
+Her work with refugees continued throughout her four years, leading her to develop a capstone project on the experience of Bhutanese refugees in which she drew on interviews with contacts from the internship and volunteer work she had done for Jewish Family and Children’s Services.
+After graduating from CMU, these experiences and her passion for improving the lives of refugees led Hanby to join Compass AmeriCorps, a program that provides wrap-around social services support and literacy instruction for refugees and immigrants in Pittsburgh.